Eveready East Africa: Member companies

 Other than battery manufacturing, Eveready East Africa has invested in real estate through its wholly owned subsidiary, Flamingo Properties.
 Flamingo Properties is based in Kenya, and in turn has a subsidiary, Flamingo Properties Uganda Limited, which is domiciled in Kampala, Uganda.

 Shareholding

-The stock of Eveready East Africa is listed on the NSE, where it trades under the symbol EVRD.
+The shares of Eveready East Africa are publicly listed on the NSE, where it trades under the symbol EVRD.
 As of September 2015, the ten largest shareholders in the Group's stock are depicted in the table below: